Reduce Your Risk of Cataracts with Radiation Safety Glasses

 ALARA stands for “as low as reasonably achievable.”
 This safety principle holds that any amount of radiation exposure, even small levels, can potentially cause harmful effects.
 If the radiation exposure of a procedure is already within a “safe” threshold, the ALARA principle states it should be reduced further if it’s reasonably achievable.
 There are three ways of reducing exposure:

 - Reduce exposure time.
-Total received dosage is equal to the average dose rate times the exposure time.
+The total received dosage is equal to the average dose rate times the exposure time.
 Therefore, reducing exposure time reduces the total dosage.
 Since radiation damage to human tissue is cumulative, less exposure means less potentially harmful damage.

 - Increase distance from the radiation source.
 Like all electromagnetic waves, x-ray intensity reduces by the square of the distance from the source.
 For example, tripling your distance reduces your exposure by a factor of nine.
 Medical professionals should increase their distance from an x-ray device with leakage and from the source of x-ray scatter, which is typically the patient.

 - Use shielding.
 Use lead radiation shielding in the form of enclosures and other barriers, as well as protection worn on the health professional’s person, such as neck collars, aprons, and radiation safety glasses.

 The ALARA principle is yet another reason for consistently wearing radiation safety glasses, even when x-ray exposure levels are within the established “safe” thresholds.
 Increasing your risk of eye cataracts later in life is needless when the solution is as simple as wearing protective eyewear when conducting an x-ray procedure.
 To learn more about radiation eyewear and for answers to your questions, contact us today.